 JobKeeper subsidies will be a vital support for cafes, restaurants and foodservice businesses that have remained open.
 Government policy and regulations are changing fast, so we are providing links to the best sites that will give you the facts and guidance you need.

 What businesses are eligible for the JobKeeper subsidy payments?

 JobKeeper is available to businesses with annual turnover of less than $1 billion, and that have seen a 30% drop in turnover due to the coronavirus.
 Not-for-profits like community cafes, and self-employed people like consultant chefs are also eligible, if they meet these requirements.
 If your business has been open for less than 12 months: ‘the Tax Commissioner will have discretion to consider additional information that the business or not-for-profit can provide to establish that they have been significantly affected by the impacts of the Coronavirus.’

-You will need to prove a 30% drop in sales, and the more you have well-organised accounts and bookwork to prove your case, the quicker you will receive payments.
+You will need to prove a drop in sales (check requirements on the information links at the end), and the more you have well-organised accounts and bookwork to prove your case, the quicker you will receive payments.
 DIY bookkeeping can be very expensive unless you know what you’re doing – professional assistance is highly recommended to get the maximum subsidy.